-- External Transfer submitted through our Internet Banking service (optional transfers to accounts(s) at other US financial institutions are limited to a maximum of $3000.00 per business day).
+- External Transfers submitted through our Internet Banking service (optional transfers to or from accounts(s) at other US financial institutions are limited to a maximum of $3000.00 per business day).

 - Ask for our schedule of fees for a listing of maintenance fees and service charges applicable to your VISA check card and ATM card.

 CONFIDENTIALITY.
 We will disclose information to third parties about your account or the transfers you make:

 - Where it is necessary for completing transfers, or

 - In order to verify the existence and condition of your account for a third party such as a credit bureau or merchant, or

 - In order to comply with government agency or court orders, or

 Terminal Transfers.
 You can get a receipt at the time you make any transfer to or from your account using one of our automated teller machines or point-of-sale terminals.

 Preauthorized Credits.
 If you have arranged to have direct deposits made to your account at least once every 60 days from the same person or company you can call us at (607) 273-3210 to find out whether the deposit has been made.